 - BOM element contains components without Number

-After a successful response, a product and product revision is inserted (unless they already exist) in the database, based on the Part Number and Revision specified in the BOM.
+After a successful response, a product and product revision are inserted (unless they already exist) in the database, based on the Part Number and Revision specified in the BOM.
 Inserted products/revisions can be seen using the Product Manager.
 Uploading a BOM will overwrite if there's already an existing one for the product revision.

 3. Use BOM during UUR (Repair) / Rework